bicodrex/bicodrex.github.io/content/posts/0001-encrypting-wallets-unlocking-knowledge.md

 ### TL;DR

-Participating in Summer of Bitcoin was amazing—more than I expected:
+Participating in Summer of Bitcoin was amazing, more than I expected:

 - Technical growth:
   - I became proficient with Git rebase and rewriting git history.